Water leaks

 • Sealing with plastic sealant

-• If the reversing light is leaking, it usually means that the seal has not been properly installed.
+• If the reverse light is leaking, it usually means that the seal was not installed correctly.

 Corrective action:

-• Remove the reversing lamp.
-Check the case and glass for damage.
+• Remove the reversing light.
+Check the housing and glass for damage.
 Check the plastic seal for leaks.

-NOTE: Sealant should always be removed when making repairs.
+NOTE: Sealant should always be removed when performing repairs.

 Diagnostics: